Non Hodgkin Lymphoma Clinical Trial

 4. ECOG ≤ 2

-5. Histologically confirmed Mantle Cell Lymphoma (MCL)
+Mantle Cell Lymphoma (MCL) patients with:

-Participants who have primary refractory MCL (with or without prior BTK inhibitor) defined as lymphoma did not respond to a first line therapy or the response did not last longer than 6 months from an initial response, or
+- Primary refractory MCL (with or without prior BTK inhibitor) defined as lymphoma did not respond to a first line therapy or the response did not last longer than 6 months from an initial response, or

-Participants who have relapsed MCL defined as recurrence of disease after an initial response lasting longer than 6 months, must have had at least 1 prior regimen that must include a BTK inhibitor, or
+Relapsed MCL defined as recurrence of disease after an initial response lasting longer than 6 months, must have had at least 1 prior regimen that must include a BTK inhibitor, or

-Participants with newly diagnosed MCL without standard of care (SOC) options (e.g., TP53 mutation, ineligible for intensive chemotherapy) are eligible after discussion with PI.
+Newly diagnosed MCL without standard of care (SOC) options (e.g., TP53 mutation, ineligible for intensive chemotherapy) are eligible after discussion with PI.